-1. Ali is a wealthy man with ample time. ls it obligatory for him to perform Hajj? has a lot of money.
-During his long so oonsibilities like children, or a job.
-He however, hool vacation which coincides with the month of (Hajjat Al-Islam).
-Is it obligatory for him to If he performed Hajj successfully and Please state your reason. properly, would it be accepted as Hajjat Al-Islam? perform Hajj, he needs to pay \$3000 for the ed money to perform Hajj.
+1. Ali is a wealthy man with ample time.
+Is it obligatory for him to perform Hajj?
+2. Ahmad is almost a teenager with responsibilities like taking care of an elderly parent and going to school.
+Due to his parents' wealth he does have a lot of money in his account.
+During his long school vacation which coincides with the month of Dhulhijjah, he decides to perform Hajj (Hajjat Al-Islam).
+Is it obligatory for him to perform Hajj?
+3. If he performed Hajj successfully and properly, would it be accepted as Hajjat Al-Islam?
+Please state your reason.
+4. Hassan has \$2000 in his bank account.
+To perform Hajj, he needs to pay \$3000 for the whole trip.
+He decides to use borrowed money to perform Hajj.
 Is that acceptable?
+Please state your reason.
+5. Explain the similarity between the Ihram of Hajj and Takbiratul Ehram of Salaah?

-Chapter 22: Hajj Part 2: Hajj-e-Tamattu
+Hajj Part 2: Hajj-e-Tamattu

 We have studied the first part of Hajj Umrah -e-Tamattu in previous grades.
-Umrah-e-Tamattu includes doing the niyyat, wearing ihram and reciting Talbiyyah.
-It also includes the tawaaf of the Kaaba, the salaat of Tawaaf, the Sa'ee, and the Taqseer.
+Umrah-e-Tamattu includes doing the niyyah, wearing ihram and reciting Talbiyyah.
+It also includes the tawaaf of the Ka'ba, the salaah of Tawaaf, the Sa'ee, and the Taqseer.
 The following are the Wajibats that have to be observed in Hajj-e-Tamattu:

-- You have to do Niyyat, wear Ihram and recite Talbiyyah.
+- You have to make niyyah, wear Ihram and recite Talbiyyah.
 Ihram will be worn in Mecca itself. - Wuqoof-e-Arafat: One must arrive at Arafat before Dhuhr or at the time of Dhuhr on the 9th of Dhulhijjah.
 It is Wajib to stay on the plain of Arafat up to the time of Maghrib. - Wuqoof-e-Masharul Haraam (Muzdalifah): Just after Maghrib, you depart from Arafat to go to Muzdalifah.
 It is Wajib to stay there from Dawn to Sunrise.
-Here one should collect seventy pebbles that will be used for throwing at the Jamarah (Stones representing Shaytan) at Mina, the following day. - Stay at Mina: On 10th Dhulhijjah, after reaching Mina you perform you first Wajib act of the day, which is to go to the Jamarah of Aqba and strike it seven times with pebbles you collected at Muzdalifah. - Qurbani (Sacrifice): After striking the Jamarah is Qurbani.
-The animal for sacrifice may be a camel, cow, goat or sheep. - Taqseer or Halaq: The next Wajib act is trimming of the hair or nails or shaving the head. - Tawaaf of Hajj - Salaat of Tawaaf - Sa'ee - Tawaafun Nisa - Salaat of Tawaafun Nisa
+Here you should collect seventy pebbles to throw at the Jamarah (Stones representing Shaytan) at Mina, the following day. - Stay at Mina: On 10th Dhulhijjah, after reaching Mina you perform your first wajib act of the day, which is to go to the Jamarah of Aqba and strike it seven times with pebbles you collected at Muzdalifah. - Qurbani (Sacrifice): After striking the Jamarah is Qurbani.
+The animal for sacrifice may be a camel, cow, goat or sheep. - Taqseer or Halaq: The next wajib act is trimming of the hair or nails or shaving the head. - Tawaaf of Hajj - Salaah of Tawaaf - Sa'ee - Tawaafun Nisa - Salaah of Tawaafun Nisa